Philippe Caroit: Career

 “The Curse of the Snail” (fr: "La malediction de l’escargot"), his first novel, was published by Anne Carrière in November 2020.
-The pocket edition of the book will be available starting from June 2023.
+The pocket edition of the book is available since June 2023 (published by Bonneton).

 Personal life

 Caroit has a daughter, Blanche, from his marriage to Caroline Tresca.
 Since December 2022, he is also the father of a boy named Lucien.

 In his spare time, Caroit likes to paint, his works being influenced by the German Expressionism, the Fauvism and Les Nabis.